Kuenhof

 about kuenhof:

-Most of the winegrowing in the area known as the Alto Adige (also known as ‘Südtirol’ in the German spoken by the locals) is along the Strada di Vino, just south of Bolzano.
-The Eisacktal is a separate, very small appellation about half an hour north-east of Bolzano, on the way to the Brenner Pass and Austria.
-The climate is different here, Continental rather than the Mediterranean found around Bolzano, most of the vineyards are at high altitude (in the case of Kuenhof, between 1,800 and 2,300 feet above sea level), and the soils at Kuenhof are very distinctive, containing schist, quartz phyllite, lots of stones, and morainic layers of crushed rock.
-The vineyards are terraced, exposed to the south-east, and quite steep.
-The most recent plantings are in an area that Peter identified as being famous for grape-growing a century ago, but that had fallen into disuse, perhaps because the monetary investment (to repair terraces) and time was too great.
-Density is high, at 8,000 plants per hectare.
+Most of the wine-growing in the area known as the Alto Adige (also known as ‘Südtirol’ in the German spoken by the locals) is along the Strada del Vino, just south of the city of Bolzano.
+The Eisacktal is a separate, very small appellation about half an hour north-east of Bolzano, on the way to the Brenner pass and Austria.
+The climate is warmer than you would expect, mitigated by the high altitude of most of the vineyards (in the case of Kuenhof, between 1,800 and 2,900 feet above sea level).

-The Pligers farm organically, tending towards the biodynamic approach but not in fact biodynamic.
+The Pligers farm organically, tending towards a biodynamic approach but not certified.
 The grapes are picked in October, sometimes as late as the end of October.
-The wines are fermented using only indigenous yeasts (which take between a month and four months to finish the fermentation), aged in stainless steel and acacia-wood (30%) vessels, and bottled shortly before the following harvest.
-All the wines are bottled under screwcap, which means that each bottle will taste the way the winemaker intended.
-(Pliger is proud of his switch to screwcaps.)
+After a soft pressing, the wines are fermented in stainless steel using a historic, neutral, selected yeast (taking between a month and four months to finish the fermentation), aged on the fine lees in stainless steel and acacia-wood (30%) vessels, and bottled shortly before the following harvest.
+All the wines are bottled under screw-cap, which means that each bottle will taste the way the winemaker intended.
+Kuenhof switched to screw-caps more than ten years ago, and their earliest bottlings are showing perfectly now.
+We love screw-caps for fine wine!

 the wines: